 I have mobility issues.
 How can I access the Mawddach Trail?
 We have direct access to the Mawddach trail at the base of our site, however this is not suitable for people with mobility issues.
 To access the trail, just drive to the free car park by the Toll bridge near George III pub at Penmaenpool and you have direct access here.
 Read more about access at Graig Wen here.

 Do you have wifi?
 Yes we do.
 Cottages have their own dedicated wifi which is improved and suitable for streaming with your own devices.
-If you are camping with us, our wifi is accessible in our honesty shop and reception area.
-If you are staying in the B & B or holiday cottages, then you will be able to access it.
-Please remember that we are rural and are a long way from fibre optic, so our connection can be slow at times and is not suitable for streaming or downloading content such as movies.
+If you are camping with us, free wifi is accessible in the camper van area and a covered shelter.
+Please remember that we are rural and are a long way from fibre optic, so the camp site connection can be slow at times and is not suitable for streaming or downloading content such as movies.
 There is 4G coverage across the site for most networks see below.

 What is the mobile signal like?
 Graig Wen is situated in a fairly rural area, so depending on your provider you may get some signal while you’re here.
-We find that EE provides the best coverage on our site, while Vodafone is patchy and o2 not available until near Dolgellau!.
+We find that EE provides the best coverage on our site, while Vodafone is patchy and 02 not available until near Dolgellau!.
 We do however have a phone in reception that our guests are welcome to use if needed.

 Do you accept groups?
 By arrangement we welcome small groups of family / friends who respect the tranquil environment here and our quiet hours between 8am and 11pm.
 There are a few areas of our camp site where you can pitch a small group of tents together but we are required by planning conditions to limit where tents are pitched so they are mostly widely spaced out across 40 acres of land.
 Please phone us to book on 01341 250482 rather than trying to book online.
 Exclusive hire of the whole site is available for special celebrations if you book far enough in advance (usually about a year in advance)!